 FHIR for regulators: governance, sandbox, and compliance

 Health regulators do more than supervise the market — they set the rules of the game for data standards.
-Vietnam's Ministry of Health (BYT), Vietnam Social Security (BHXH), and the Ministry of Information and Communications (BTTTT) each play specific roles in publishing the national Implementation Guide, running sandboxes, auditing compliance, and governing terminology.
+Vietnam's Ministry of Health (BYT), Vietnam Social Security (BHXH), the Ministry of Science and Technology, and the Ministry of Public Security each play specific roles in publishing technical standards, running sandboxes, auditing compliance, safeguarding cybersecurity, and governing terminology.
 This page sketches a FHIR governance model fit for Vietnam, drawing lessons from the United States (ONC), Japan (JAMI/MHLW), and the European Union (eHDSI).

-Primary audience: leadership at the Ministry of Health, the Department of Medical Service Administration, the Department of Science, Technology and Training, the Department of Information Security at BTTTT, Vietnam Social Security, legal affairs units, and policy advisory teams.
+Primary audience: leadership at the Ministry of Health, the Department of Medical Service Administration, the Department of Science, Technology and Training, Vietnam Social Security, the Ministry of Science and Technology, the Ministry of Public Security, legal affairs units, and policy advisory teams.
 The goal: understand the international benchmarks, map out a hybrid model that works for Vietnam, and avoid the common pitfalls of national interoperability programs.

 TL;DR